Food recall information for businesses

-When a food business identifies a problem in a food that has been distributed or sold, a recall of the affected food may be required from all customers who have received it, including consumers, industry, or both.
+When a food business identifies a problem in a food that has been distributed or sold, a recall of the affected food may be required from all customers who have received it.
+This can include consumers, stores, and distributors.

-If you have a food business, you should have a recall plan.
-Find out how to develop a recall plan:
+If you have a food business and you distribute food, you should have a recall plan.

-If you have to conduct a recall, refer to our checklist for making a food recall:
+If you have to do a recall, our checklist will help you through it.

-There are 2 types of food recalls, depending on whether the affected product has reached consumers yet:
+There are 2 types of food recall.
+Each depends on whether the affected product has reached consumers yet.

-A trade recall involves food product that has not been available for direct purchase by the general public.
-It removes an unsafe food product from the distribution chain – for example, distribution centres and wholesalers.
+- A trade level recall involves food product that has not been available for direct purchase by the public.
+It removes an unsafe food from the distribution chain – for example, distribution centres and wholesalers.
 It may also involve recovering the food from hospitals, restaurants, and other catering establishments, and outlets that sell food manufactured for immediate consumption.

-A consumer recall is more extensive than a trade recall.
-It recovers the food product from all points in the production and distribution network, including any affected product in the possession of consumers.
-Therefore, the public must be informed about a consumer recall.
+- A consumer level recall is more extensive than a trade level recall.
+It involves removal of the food from all points in the production and distribution network, including any affected food that consumers have.
+Therefore, the public must be informed about a consumer level recall.
 This is normally done through newspaper advertisements or other media (such as a news release or radio advertisement).